- Practice Areas

 Stryker Rejuvenate and Stryker ABG II hip implant settlement reached.
-Click articles below to learn more or call us today at 561-366-9099.
+Click article below to learn more or call us today at 561-366-9099.

-The product liability attorneys of Murray Guari are reviewing potential lawsuits on behalf of individuals who received the Stryker Rejuvenate and Stryker ABG II hip implant due to numerous complaints to the Food & Drug Administration (FDA) regarding the potential risk of corrosion and "fretting" at or about the modular neck junction.
-This may result in adverse pain and/or swelling in or around one's replaced hip.
+The product liability attorneys of Murray Guari are reviewing potential lawsuits on behalf of individuals who received the Stryker Rejuvenate, Stryker ABG II, and Stryker L-Fit V40 Co/Cr Femoral Head (Accolade) hip implant due to numerous complaints to the Food & Drug Administration (FDA) regarding the potential risk of corrosion and “fretting” at or about the modular neck junction.
+This may result in adverse pain and/or swelling in or around one’s replaced hip.

 The Stryker Hip Implant Recall